Video above: Watch a reading in English of selected excerpts from Bamdad Bidar #1, by The RNL --Revolution, Nothing Less!-- Show.

 The title in Farsi has multiple meetings.
 “Bamdad” often signifies a new day.
 It is also the time that executions are carried out in Iran, the punctuation point to their cellmates’ all-night vigil.
 The word “Bidar” means “Awake,” but when used as two words, “Bi Dar,” it means "No Noose."
 Our translation as “Awaken at Dawn / No to Nooses” aims to convey the richness heard by readers of the Farsi.

-IEC volunteers have translated both issues to English, available with the links below.
+IEC volunteers have translated Issues 1 and 2 to English, available with the links below.

 Bamdad Bidar #2